PEMF for Eye Diseases

 In humans with retinitis pigmentosa, AOSLO imaging has shown that ciliary neurotrophic factor can slow the rate of outer segment loss.
 With this report, we provide direct morphological evidence, based on before-and-after imaging of the same retina, that human outer segments can regenerate spontaneously.
 Normal photoreceptor outer segments undergo incremental renewal on a daily basis to replace membrane discs that are shed from their tips.
 The spontaneous restoration of outer segments in our subject may have harnessed this intrinsic mechanism, much like a new toenail can grow after one is lost from trauma.
 Determining the mechanisms that control outer segment renewal, and learning how to activate this process when necessary, may be useful for treatment of vision loss incurred by loss of outer segments.

-While this research is in its preliminary form, and the search for mechanisms that control renewal it are ongoing, is interesting to note how PEMF has been found to help with neural regeneration in other areas.
+While this research is in its preliminary form, and the search for mechanisms that control renewal it is ongoing, it is interesting to note how PEMF has been found to help with neural regeneration in other areas.
 A NASA PEMF neural stem cell stimulation study found the increased production of growth factors that would facilitate nerve regeneration:

 The ability to use time varied electromagnetic fields (TVEMF) to control and proliferate rate, directional attitude, and molecular genetic expression of normal human neural progenitor cells has been demonstrated….

-One may use this electrical potentiation for a number of purposes, including developing tissues for transplantation, repairing traumatized tissues, and moderating some neurodegenerative diseases and perhaps controlling the degeneration of tissue as might be effected in bioelectric stasis field.9
+One may use this electrical potentiation for a number of purposes, including developing tissues for transplantation, repairing traumatized tissues, and moderating some neurodegenerative diseases and perhaps controlling the degeneration of tissue as might be effected in bioelectric stasis field.
+(9)

 Hypertension, Eye Diseases and PEMF